-Student Housing Next Big Real Estate Asset Class: A Comprehensive Exploration
+Student Housing in India: The Next Big Real Estate Asset Class?

 A 2024 report by JLL highlights that the global student housing market is projected to grow at a CAGR of 7.2% through 2030, driven by rising enrollment rates in higher education and limited on-campus housing availability.
 In India alone, over 35 million students are expected to enroll in higher education by 2025, creating a massive demand-supply gap.
 This gap presents a lucrative opportunity for investors, with student housing offering yields of 8-12%, significantly higher than traditional residential properties (Knight Frank, 2023).